Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/dsp-lib-func.rst

 Constraints
 ~~~~~~~~~~~
 The FFT design has large memory requirements for data buffering and twiddle storage.
 Constraints may be necessary to fit a design or to achieve high performance, such as ensuring FFT kernels do not share tiles with other FFT kernels or user kernels.
 To apply constraints you must know the instance names of the internal graph hierarchy of the FFT.
-See Figure 1 below.
+See :ref:`FIGURE_1` below.

+.. _FIGURE_1:
 .. figure:: ./media/figure8.png

     *Figure 1:* **Applying Design Constraints**

 The FFT class is implemented as a recursion of the top level to implement the parallelism.
 The instance names of each pair of subgraphs in the recursion are FFTsubframe(0) and FFTsubframe(1).
 In the final level of recursion, the FFT graph will contain an instance of either FFTwinproc (for TP_API = 0) or FFTstrproc (when TP_API=1).
 Within this level there is an array of kernels called m_fftKernels which will have TP_CASC_LEN members.